“The question is… which is to be master—that’s all.”

 Reframing Inclusion Through a Neurodivergent Lens

 Ableism is more than individual bias—it is a deeply embedded systemic prejudice that privileges “able-bodied” and “neurotypical” norms while devaluing, erasing, or pathologising those who move, think, sense, or communicate differently.
 At Alice’s Wonderland, challenging ableism is a foundational part of our work.
 We actively disrupt compliance-based definitions of “normal”, and create space for neurodivergent and disabled ways of being to be recognised as valid, vital, and valuable.
+This reframing builds on the concept of Structural Empathy Failure structural empathy failure, showing how ableism is not just interpersonal but embedded in systems that refuse to adapt

 In Alice’s Adventures in Wonderland, notions of normality are subverted at every turn—Alice shrinks and grows, navigates absurd logics, and meets characters who defy social expectations.
 These disorienting encounters highlight just how arbitrary, exclusionary, and power-laden so-called norms can be.